Matthew-Dove/Std.Out/README.md

 * Some breaking changes to the app settings - allowed the browser, or console display options for every target type (_instead of just S3_).
 * Added support for DynamoDB items, loading by keys directly, and correlation Id via an index.

+## 2.1.0

+* Added Query as a CLI option.
+Query is used to get all correlation actions taken by some application in some stage, by some user.
+* Added Load as a CLI option.
+Load gets a specific correlation Id from an action, given a: application, stage, and user.
+* Stage, and user parameters are optional.

 # Package Changelog

 ## 1.0.0